snapshot-labs/snapshot-docs/user-guides/delegation.md

 ---
 description: >-
-  Discover the delegates of specific spaces and delegate your Voting Power directly through Snapshot,
+  Discover the delegates of specific spaces and delegate your Voting power directly through Snapshot,
 ---